 Payment of the Medical Services Fee, which is built into the student's tuition and fees, allows access to the Student Health and Wellness Center.
-A student will incur discounted charges for services such as lab, x-ray, pharmacy, nutritional consultation, and specialty physician visits.
+A student will incur discounted charges for services such as, but not limited to: lab, x-ray, treatments, injections, pharmacy, nutritional consultation, and specialty physician visits.

 Will my insurance pay for my visit?